vasconeves/MCAL/README.md

 ## Code

-The code produced for MCAL and for this paper will be described here.
+The code produced for MCAL will be described here.
 All code was written in python 2.7.X.
 Feel free to upgrade it to 3.X! :)